dretomlin/my-website/README.md

 This is an awesome experience
 Learnin.

-Now editing on update-readme branch
-Now editing on local machine
+Updates made on master branch on Github before rebase